Bytespeicher/3D_Printer/calibration/README.md

 - stl is not manifold by intention.
 - Slice with 0% infill and perimeters only.
+- Use Slic3r with verbose gcode output to make the python script work
-- Usage of skirt highly encouraged
+- Usage of brim highly encouraged